pippim/pippim.github.io/about.md

 7. Wasn't a name already reserved and being sold for thousands of dollars
 8. Could be purchased from Google Domains which offers good security, performance and reliability

-After finding out that the "pippim.com" was available, more weeks of contemplation went by before "pulling the trigger" and buying the name for $17 CAD per year.
+After finding out the name "pippim.com" was available, a few more weeks of contemplation went by, before *"pulling the trigger"*, and buying the name for $17 CAD per year.

 Then this Pippim website was created using
 GitHub Pages for free.
 More details about how the website